Ganj-e Qarun

-Ganj-e Qarun (گنج قارون) is a 1965 Iranian film directed by Siamak Yasemi and starring Mohammad Ali Fardin, Forouzan and Taqi Zohuri.
+Ganj-e Qarun (گنج قارون) is a 1965 Iranian film directed by Siamak Yasemi and starring Mohammad Ali Fardin, Forouzan, Arman, and Taghi Zohouri.

 Background

 In Persian folklore, Ganj-e Qarun (Qarun's Treasure) is a symbol of major wealth.
 Qarun is Persian for Korah, the biblical figure who lived contemporary to Moses.

 Plot

 Ali Bigham is a happy-go-lucky young man who accidentally saves a rich old man's life named Qarun who is attempting suicide.
 Qarun is very wealthy but also sad and alone.
 He is ill and has no one to live with.
 Ali takes Qarun to his home and realizes that he is his own father who left him and his mother years ago.
 At first Ali rejects his father, but then Qarun gains his son's attention.
 Throughout the film Hasan accompanies Ali as a comedian.